Fraternities and sororities have a lot of specific terminology and acronmyns. This glossery should help you learn to "speak Greek"!

 Associate Member: A person who has accepted a bid but is not yet initiated into a sorority or fraternity.
 See also “New Member”

 Badge: A “pin” worn by fully-initiated members of each fraternity or sorority that carries its official insignia.

 Bid: An invitation to join a sorority or fraternity.
-It is also a formal invitations to be a potential/prospective new member for a culturally based organizations or an NPHC organization.
+For culturally-based or NPHC organizations, it is a formal invitation to be a potential/prospective new member.

-Big: Nickname for big sister or brother, a mentor assigned to a new member.
+Big: Nickname for big sister or brother, which is a mentor assigned to a new member.
 Many organizations have special names for these pairings.

 Brother: An active or alumni member of a fraternity.

 Brotherhood: The common term for the bond between members of the same fraternity.

 Campus Total: The maximum number of members a Panhellenic Council sorority can have on a given campus.
 Groups can only exceed total during formal recruitment if in the process of extending bids to quota, the chapter size grows beyond this number.
 Conversely, if a sorority is below total, that sorority may continue to ask new members to join, but only up to total.